SiemdeNijs/packetcrypt_rs_SNcomp/README.md

 * different compiling workflow to achieve a more stable experience (hopefully)
 * will be tinkered with in future releases for more custom optimizations

 Wish to compile it yourself instead ?
-The convential way is described in detail here for WSL/Linux: https://denijs.photography/pkt-how-to-install-wsl-compile-miner
+The most convential way is described in detail here for WSL/Linux: https://denijs.photography/pkt-how-to-install-wsl-compile-miner

 Request can be made through PKT Cash's Discord, hit me up there if you need it compiled for a specific target.